House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Durability

-Both of these brands produce very well-made products that won’t break down with regular use.
-We’ve seen pitchers from PUR and Brita last for many years with proper care.
-As long as you don’t drop it on the floor from the top shelf of the fridge, pitchers from either brand should stand up well to normal use.
+These brands produce very well-made products that won’t break down with regular use.
+We’ve seen pitchers from PUR and Brita last for years with proper care.
+As long as you don’t drop it on the floor from the fridge’s top shelf, pitchers from either brand should stand up well to normal use.

 Design

 PUR and Brita seem to take slightly different paths when it comes to the design of their products.
-Brita opts for a more simple and sleek style while PUR goes for a more modern and colorful look.
+Brita opts for a more simple and sleek style, while PUR uses a more modern and colorful look.
 This is all about personal preference since neither is significantly more attractive than the other.

 Divider 1